 Most states such as New York and Florida require a durational residency requirement (usually at least 12 months).
 Arkansas requires 6 months.
 Tennessee is the only state that has no durational requirement.
 However, some states require two years, such as California and Arizona.
 For new immigrants in California, you normally need to reside at least two years to qualify for the in-state tuition.
-Some new residents can apply for some financial aids like BOG Waiver (Board of Governor’s Fee Waiver) or FSFSA (Free Application for Federal Student Aid) if they can’t afford the tuition, which is normally called out of state tuition.
+Some new residents can apply for some financial aids like BOG Waiver (Board of Governor’s Fee Waiver) (Now it’s called California College Promise Grant) or FSFSA (Free Application for Federal Student Aid) if they can’t afford the tuition, which is normally called out of state tuition.

 So does New York have BOG fee waiver like California?
 The answer is No.